Azure-Samples/microsoft-identity-express/README.md

 ## Getting started

-Check out the [demo app](./demo/README.md).
-Read below for how to configure it.

 ### Configuration

 1. Initialize the wrapper in your app by providing a settings object.
 The object looks like the follows: